Visiting Aquinnah Respectfully: The Wampanoag Homeland at the Island's Edge (2026)

 Transit: From OB, VTA Route #13 → connecting bus → Route #5 to Aquinnah.
 Total: 60–90 minutes each way.
 Route #5 runs every 60–90 minutes.

 What you'll see: Free overlook of multicolored clay cliffs.
 Gay Head Lighthouse tours in summer.
 Wampanoag-owned craft vendors and food stands.
-Moshup Beach 10 minutes from the parking area.
+Moshup Beach 10 minutes from the parking area (the cliffs are protected Wampanoag tribal land: no climbing, no touching the clay).

 Time needed: 1–2 hours on-site.
 Add 1–2 hours for beach.
 Total round-trip from OB: 4–5 hours.

-Alternative: Book a 3-hour guided island tour (~$60–90) that includes Aquinnah with AC transport — eliminates transfer hassles and frees the rest of Saturday.
+Alternative: Book a 3-hour guided island tour (~$60–90) that includes Aquinnah with AC transport, and eliminates transfer hassles and frees the rest of Saturday.

 | Time | Activity |